zgzwd213-hub/TransUnet-SE/README.md

 Run a lightweight demo inference
 Print prediction results and basic statistics

 Note: this script is a functional demonstration of the workflow described in the paper.
-It does not reproduce the full DA-TransResUNet model training because the full industrial dataset and trained weights are not publicly available.
+It does not reproduce the full DA-TransResUNet training pipeline because the full industrial dataset and trained weights are not publicly available.

 ## Training